hfjooste/MenuBuilder/README.md

 ## Demo
 ![Demo Scene](https://i.imgur.com/IAc8pEM.png)
-This library includes a demo scene that shows you how to create both vertical and horizontal menus.
+This library includes a demo scene that shows you how to create vertical, horizontal and tabbed menus.
 It also includes different menus using different features available in the library.
 There's a <b>Input</b> directory that contains an <b>InputActions</b> file that should be perfect for your game